Deguise/RandomChromosomeProject/README.md

 The steps of the code:

-1. Get the human genenome from the NCBI (User can choose between GRCh37 or GRCh38)
+1. The script gets the human genenome from the NCBI (User can choose between GRCh37 or GRCh38)
-2. Get the good chromosome from the human genome (User can choose between 1..22)
+2. The script gets the good chromosome from the human genome (User can choose between 1..22)
-3. Get the GFF file linked the choosen human genome (GFF file => Map for the genome)
+3. The script gets the GFF file linked the choosen human genome (GFF file => Map for the genome)
-4. Create the mask from the GFF file.
+4. The script creates the mask from the GFF file.
 The mask allows us to lock regions, such as genes, exons, pseudogene or miRNA, for the randomization
-5. Randomization (User can choose between two models):
+5.The script randomizes the chromosome (User can choose between two models):
 	- Just randomize: Each nucleotide have the same probability of occurence
 	- Same frequencies: Each nucleotide has a local probability of occurence.
 This probability is computed by taking the pourcentage of each nucleotide between the locked regions
-6. Installation of all the tools needed by the pipeline (packages, softwares, updates)
+6. The script installs all the tools needed by the pipeline (packages, softwares, updates)
-7. Prediction & comparison of the activities of the real chromosome and the random chromosome
+7. The script proceeds to a prediction & comparison of the activities of the real chromosome and the random chromosome
 	- GeneMark-ES: Gene prediction in eukaryote
 	- ORFfinder: Prediction of ORFs (We do not use it anymore, GeneMark is faster.
 But, you can uncomment lines 654 to 671 if you wanted to use ORFfinder).
 	- FIMO: Protein binding sites prediction (Database Hocomoco v11 Full)
-8. Create a CSV file to resume all the data
+8. The script creates a CSV file to resume all the data
-9. Plot with R some graphics to compare real vs random chromosome (boxplot and barplot)
+9. The script creates plots with R some graphics to compare real vs random chromosome (boxplot and barplot)

 ## Help